growingpenguin/growingpenguin.github.io/_posts/2024-02-28-USRP_Environment_Setup7~9.md

 Next, the pulse-shaped signal is modulated onto a carrier wave <br/>
 This is done by multiplying the data signal with a cosine wave, as indicated by the cos(2πf_ct) term in the diagram, where f_c is the carrier frequency <br/>
 Moves the data signal up to a higher frequency band suitable for transmission <br/>
+-Modulating the signal onto a carrier wave is like translating your song into a language that the carrier pigeon understands <br/>
+You do this by combining your song with a special type of wave (the cosine wave, which is a smooth, up and down wave). <br/>
+This process changes the original "low" frequency of your song to a "higher" frequency, something the pigeon is better at carrying over long distances without losing the tune amidst the noise <br/>
+-Multiplying the data signal by a cosine wave adjusts the frequency of your data so it can travel better through the communication channel (like air, cables, or whatever space it needs to cross) <br/>
+This higher frequency is less likely to be messed up by noise and other signals that could interfere with your song on its journey to the loudspeaker.
+Once the song reaches the other side, it can be translated back into its original form so it can be played loud and clear.